Gollabhama: Production

 This is the first film starring Anjali Devi.
-Initially a part was shot under the direction of R. S. Prakash, but for some reason it was put aside and the whole film was completed again under the direction of C. Pullaiah.
+Initially a part was shot under the direction of R. S. Prakash, but for some reason it was put aside and the whole film was completed again under the direction of C. Pullayya.
 Dance choreography is performed by V. Raghavaiah.
 T. V. S. Sarma is the art director of the film.

 After the next 20 years, in 1968, the film was remade as Bhama Vijayam starring N. T. Rama Rao and Devika under Shekhar Films banner.
 The director of the film is also C. Pullayya.